 10) Mount Acatenango, Guatemala

 The challenging two-day climb of Mount Acatenango (3,976 metres) is one of Guatemala’s most popular treks.
-Acatenango’s neighbour, Fuego, is continually erupting and makes for a great backdrop – especially from your camp at night when you’ll see a show of lava.
+Acatenango and its neighbour, Fuego, are two volcanoes in the world worth seeing.
+Fuego is continually erupting and makes for a great backdrop – especially from your camp at night when you’ll see a show of lava.
 In fact, Acatenango is just one of a chain of active volcanoes, which you will see from the top.
 Parts of the climb are a scrabble over scree, and don’t forget to take a torch or headlamp to climb to the summit at sunrise.
 The climb can be particularly tough, especially when the weather turns, and visibility goes to pot, so should always be attempted with a local guide.
 However, the views of the chain are spectacular, especially at sunrise and sunset, both of which an overnight trek will let you experience.